Veterans in Marshall County looking to build a veterans park

-GUNTERSVILLE, Ala. — A group of veterans in Marshall County is looking to the community’s help to build a veterans park.
+GUNTERSVILLE, Ala. -- A group of veterans in Marshall County is looking to the community for help to build a veterans park.

 A group of veterans from one end of the county to the other is looking to establish a veterans park, and Guntersville is in the sights.
 "Because it's the center, more or less, and the county seat of Marshall County," explained VFW Post 5173 member Johnny Brown.
 "This would be a good thing for the veterans around Marshall County, where they could have a place to gather up.
 They could have socials at the park, we could have our veterans programs at the park."